FAQs

 • All applicants should expect to hear whether they have progressed to the second stage of the application process ~4 weeks after the application deadline.

-• Fellows in the Spring Cohort will be chosen in December.
-Fellows in the Autumn Cohort will be chosen in July.
+• Fellows in the Spring Cohort will be selected in December.
+Fellows in the Autumn Cohort will be selected in July.

 • There is no age limit for applying.